ringcentral/ringcentral-web-phone/README.md

         - `enabled` &mdash; turns feedback on and off
         - `incoming` &mdash; path to `incoming.ogg`, audio file for incoming call
         - `outgoing` &mdash; path to `outgoing.ogg`, audio file for outgoing call
+    - `onSession` &mdash; this callback will be fired each time User Agent starts working with session (incoming or outgoing)

 ### Initiating The Call